 How did you do?
 If you got a terrible picture, don’t despair.
 Digital photos don’t cost anything to develop.
 Just try again.

 One more thing.
 You should be shooting in RAW format so that you can adjust your photos when you make mistakes.
-If you don’t have any software for post-processing, I recommend using your camera’s own software to do your exposure corrections with (such as Capture NX-D).
+If you don’t have any software for post-processing, I recommend using your camera’s own software to do your exposure corrections with (mine is Capture NX-D).
 From there, you should be able to do basic edits, such as cropping, straightening your image or tweaking colors, and convert to JPEG file format.
 For those who think that post-processing is a PITA (pain in the a**), you should know that correcting mistakes in post is where all the learning happens.
 Post-processing makes you a better photographer.
 Say you find yourself shooting dark all the time and constantly have to lighten your pictures.
 Eventually, it will dawn on you to slow down your shutter speed in the camera, or tweak your camera’s ISO to make your image look brighter.
 Say you keep shooting your pictures off center.
 Having to constantly crop your photos will teach you to start composing pictures better.
 Say your pictures always come out a little too blue.
 You will figure out through correcting your white balance in post what white balance to try in the camera that will be more satisfying to your eye.
 Post-processing is your friend and you will soon come to see its value as a tool for you to become the best photographer that you can be.
 So please, always shoot in RAW format and learn to post-process!

 This method will work.
 Just persevere and discover the fun of shooting manual.
 After a while, you will discover that you have lost all your fear.
 All these settings will become second nature to you, and you will get really good at choosing what settings you need for whatever situation you find yourself shooting in.
 Just keep on shooting and don’t stop.
 And have FUN!
 Before you know it you will stop thinking of yourself as an amateur and start thinking of yourself as an advanced photographer, or a semi-pro and maybe even someday a pro!